AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2024-01-20-post_price_for_food_post_2.md

 ---
-title: "Analyzing the Price Trends of Dairy Products in Israel Across"
+title: "Analyzing the Price Trends of Dairy Products in Israel"

 categories:
   - Economic stats